Cancun in October 2026: Sargassum & Deals

 Akumal is the most accessible turtle snorkeling experience from Cancun (1.5-hour colectivo south).
 Entry via official CONANP guide (tickets at beach kiosk, not highway hawkers).
 Groups limited to maximize turtle interaction quality.

 By late October, beach nesting is effectively over for the season.
-The window to witness hatchlings emerging is closing — early October is your last chance for 2026.
+The window to witness hatchlings emerging is closing, so early October is your last realistic chance for 2026.

 Day of the Dead Near Cancun